Joao-Dionisio/Production-maintenance-scheduling-in-complex-machinery/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### **7. Contact**
-For questions or feedback, feel free to open an issue, or contact me directly!
+For questions or feedback, feel free to open an issue or contact me directly!